curl Commands Reference

 curl --http3 https://example.com

-Requires curl built with HTTP/3 support (nghttp3, ngtcp2, or quiche).
+Requires curl built with HTTP/3 support (nghttp3 + ngtcp2 or quiche).
+Use --http3-only to require HTTP/3 without fallback.

 Use proxy